SleepySquash/minEH/README.md

 context.camera = camera;
 ```

-The Camera class also need to be created, updated, drawed (buffers get updated there) and destroyed.
+The Camera class also needs to be created, updated, drawed (buffers get updated there) and destroyed.
 But you might be interested in creating a camera controller object, which will be handling all the movement and the view changes as well as all the specified above actions.
 In the component system this engine has FreeCamera component presented in the Engine/Components/CameraController.hpp - you can take a look.

-Then you can create 3D Meshes which are identical in use to the Sprites but also has setModel("path") method which loads the 3D model (.obj only for now).
+Then you can create 3D Meshes which are identical in use to the Sprites but also have setModel("path") method which loads the 3D model (.obj only for now).

 ### Formats supported
 1. Images: .jpg, .png, .bmp and more (stb_image).
 1. Models: .obj (tinyobjloader)

-## Component system
+# Component system
 Component system is the Composition class which contains a list of Entities.
 An Entity has a list of Components.
 And the Component is the virtual class that has onInit(), onDestroy(), onUpdate(float), onEvent(Event), onRecord(uint32_t), onDraw() virtual methods that can be overriden.

 ```